hustHuang/GeneAnnotation/README.md

 GeneAnnotation
 ==============
-gene annotation for dolist and miniset
+gene annotation for dolist and miniset , with no UI design